RUPAKparajuli07/tank-game-using-python/README.md

     - Description: The main game loop that handles game events, updates game elements, and displays them on the game layout display.
     - Parameters: None
     - Returns: None

+## Controls

+- Use the arrow keys to move the tank.
+- Press the spacebar to fire shells at the enemy tank.
+- Adjust the power of the shot using the up and down arrow keys.
+- Press P to pause the game.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).